pulumi/docs/content/tutorials/stack-outputs-and-references/index.md

 {{% /choosable %}}

-To check that our stack reference is working, let's run `pulumi up`.
+To check that your stack reference is working, let's run `pulumi up`.

 ```bash
 Previewing update (dev):